If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Pros

-• Delay timer for convenience.
+• Schedule It: Delay timer for convenience.

-• LED display for remaining time.
+• Clear Info: LED display shows remaining time.

 Cons

-• Does not dry the dishes.
+• Drying: Does not dry dishes effectively.

 Product Specs